How to Use Your Bonus to Pay Off Debt

 4. Pay the debt you can’t get rid of.

-For similar reasons, consider using your bonus to pay off debt for federal student loans.
-As explained by Credit.com, unpaid federal student loans that don’t qualify for debt forgiveness or reduction cannot be charged off in bankruptcy.
+For similar reasons, consider using your bonus to pay off debt for student loans.
+As explained by Credit.com, unpaid student loans are unlikely to qualify for bankruptcy.
 If the loan goes into default (becomes past due by more than 270 days), it could be turned over to a collection agency.
 That could result in additional fees, and could reflect on your credit report for several years.
 If you refuse to pay what you owe, the government could sue, garnish wages or apply your tax refunds to your student loan balance.

-If you have to pay what you owe on federal student loans one day, why not use your bonus to pay down this debt?
+If you have to pay what you owe on federal student loans one day, why not use your bonus to pay down this debt if you’re able?

 5. Own your car outright sooner.